9QIX/HTB-SOCAnalyst/I. Incident Handling Process/II. The Incident Handling Process/IV. Detection & Analysis Stage (Part 1).md

-Here is the document with the content formatted in Markdown:

 # Detection & Analysis Stage (Part 1)

 At this point, we have created processes and procedures, and we have guidelines on how to act upon security incidents.